ylochman/cloud-infrastructure/README.md

 - from cloud registry run `./create-deploy.sh -m`
 - from local image simply add options `-l` and `-b`:  `./create-deploy.sh -mlb`.

-Here:
+Here the opions are:

-`-m` is to first start minikube
+`-m` - first start minikube

-`-l` is to deploy an application from local image
+`-l` - deploy an application from local image

-`-b` is to build docker image locally before runing
+`-b` - build docker image locally before runing

 To stop application run `./stop-depoly.sh -m`.
-Here `-m`is to stop minikube.
+Here `-m` is to stop minikube.

 ## Deploy an application onto a Docker Machine Swarm Cluster
 It was done for practicing